 Each of these individual characteristics, as well as the combination of these factors, play a substantial role in how cool a mattress feels.
 Be sure to keep an eye on the individual cooling system of the mattress if you’re a hot sleeper.

 Ghostbed Mattress Features and Benefits

-Now that we have covered the basics of what to look for in a good mattress, lets continue our Ghostbed review and dive into the features and benefits of the mattress in question.
-For ease, I’ll break them down into 4 categories:
+Now that we have covered the basics of what to look for in a good mattress, let us continue our Ghostbed review and dive into the features and benefits of the mattress in question.
+For ease, I’ll break them down into four categories:

 The GhostBed falls between a medium to medium-firm, which will appeal to most people, especially those who like support and pressure point relief, but without the sinking feeling that comes with traditional memory foams.
 Some customers have stated the mattress starts out feeling much more like a firm when you first lay down, but after a few minutes begins to feel more towards a medium-firm.